Back to: Home

 4. You'll now only see a line for each of your selected people.

-When you go to the "Daily hours" or "Weekly hours" report, it may not show the yellow planned times lines.
-If not, it means your org hasn't turned on the planned times feature yet.
+• When you go to the "Daily hours" or "Weekly hours" report, it may not show the yellow planned times lines.

 To learn more: